Boeing 757: Accidents

+On November 9, 2018, Fly Jamaica Airways Flight 256 was substantially damaged after a runway excursion at Cheddi Jagan International Airport.
+One fatality was reported, and the aircraft was declared a hull loss.
+The other 127 occupants survived.

+Incidents

 Two private aircraft crashes were blamed on wake turbulence emanating from 757s.
 On December 18, 1992, a Cessna Citation crashed near Billings Logan International Airport in Montana, killing all six aboard, and on December 15, 1993, an IAI Westwind crashed near John Wayne Airport in California, killing all five aboard.
 Both airplanes had been flying less than 3 nmi behind a 757.
 The FAA subsequently increased the required separation between small aircraft and 757s from 4 nmi to 5 nmi.